-Statistical tests of regional differences (not included in this Dutch report) are conducted in GENSTAT 18th edition, also using data from individual birds.
+Statistical tests of regional differences (not included in this Dutch report) are conducted in GENSTAT 19th edition, also using data from individual birds.
 Differences in plastic weight were evaluated by fitting a negative binominal generalized linear model with and without region included as a factor and differences between those two models were tested using a likelihood ratio test (Venables & Ripley 2002; van Franeker et al. 2011).

-For the current report, a new additional approach was developed to directly evaluate the progress towards the OSPAR long-term target in which the EcoQO% should be reduced to under 10%.
+Starting with the 2017 update report, a new additional approach was developed to directly evaluate the progress towards the OSPAR long-term target in which the EcoQ% should be reduced to under 10%.
 The new approach uses annual figures of EcoQO performance.
 Simplified data as percentages above or below a threshold do have the problem that the dataset is reduced to periodic (annual) average performance.
 In our approach of evaluating trends over a period of the most recent ten years, the statistical procedure then has only ten data-points available for statistical tests and modelling.
 Simple linear regression cannot be applied to this type of data.
-The data are considered in a GLM approach (Generalized Linear Modelling), more specifically in a logistic analysis dedicated for binomial distributions (birds yes or no above threshold) and using logit transformed data.
+The data are considered in a GLM approach (Generalized Linear Modelling), more specifically in a logistic analysis dedicated for binomial distributions (number of birds in the sample and number of birds above threshold) and using logit transformed data.
 A similar type of analysis is already used in the analyses of oil-rates among seabirds for OSPAR (cf. Camphuysen 2018 and earlier publications on that topic).
-The statistical trend based on observed data can be used to predict EcoQO performance in future years.
+The statistical trend based on observed data, if significant, can be used to predict EcoQO performance in future years.